dgaydukov/cert-aws/files/sa.md

 to get token and to access your db using this token (token would be valid for 15 min).

 On-premise to rds data migration:
-* copy dump to ec2 within same vpc as rds, and from ec2 import into rds
+* copy dump to s3 and from s3 import into rds (you can also use ec2, but create new ec2 for this purpose in to wise, yet this would work: copy dump to ec2 within same vpc as rds, go to ec2, connect from there to rds, and pump data into rds)
 * use DMS for more complex scenario

 ###### SQS